kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1939</span> Anticipating the likes of such brilliant leaders as Marcos, Estrada and Duterte, strangely prescient President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans."

-### Japanese Occupation (1941-1945)
+## Japanese Occupation (1941-1945)

-Japan entice the Filipinos to join its stupendous Greater East Asia Co-Prosperity Sphere by bayonetting everyone to submission.
+Japan entice the Filipinos to join its glorious Greater East Asia Co-Prosperity Sphere by bayonetting everyone to submission.

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of *kawaii* Hello Kitty toys and hentai porn.
 Filipinos opposed to deviant pornography retreat to Corregidor to make a last stand.